+Cooperate fully with each utility company and make every effort to avoid delays and conflicts.
+All reasonable effort required to resolve utility conflicts shall be included in the DBT’s schedule.
+Utility conflicts shall be identified and located by the DBT.
+When utility relocations are necessary, coordination and scheduling of these relocations with the involved utilities shall be the responsibility of the DBT.

+If required by the Bid Documents, the design for relocation or accommodation of any utilities within the project shall be coordinated by the DBT.
+The DBT shall determine and show on the plans the names of all existing utilities within project limits.
+The DBT shall identify and resolve utility conflicts and the plans and details shall reflect the resolutions and decisions accepted.

+The DBT shall initiate any utility meetings needed to ensure that the concerns are addressed on the plans involving utilities.
+The DBT shall notify the Engineer at least two working days in advance of any utility meeting.
+An LPA representative shall attend all utility meetings.

+The LPA will authorize project funds for utility relocations eligible for reimbursement and issue permits to the utilities relocating facilities that require relocation within the Right of Way.
+The DBT will be responsible for working with the individual utilities to ensure that all utility concerns are addressed and that any required utility relocation plans, estimates and support material are developed and copies are provided to the LPA utility office.
+The DBT will keep the LPA utility office aware of all utility coordination information.

-If the Contractor is directed by a utility company to perform any work not specifically contained in this note, the Department will not compensate the Contractor for this work unless the Department approves the request in writing before the work begins.
-If the work is not preapproved by the Department, the Contractor will be responsible for obtaining reimbursement for its work from the utility company which directed the Contractor to perform the work.
+If the DBT is directed by a utility company to perform any work not specifically contained in the Bid Documents, the LPA will not compensate the DBT for this work unless the LPA approves the request in writing before the work begins.
+If the work is not preapproved by the LPA, the DBT will be responsible for obtaining reimbursement for its work from the utility company which directed the DBT to perform the work.

-In the event that the Contractor requests that additional work, not specifically contained in this note, be performed by a utility company, the Contractor will be responsible for reimbursing the utility company for the additional work unless the Department has agreed in writing to pay for the additional work before the work begins.
+In the event that the DBT requests that additional work not specifically contained in Contract Documents be performed by a utility company, the DBT will be responsible for reimbursing the utility company for the additional work unless the LPA has agreed in writing to pay for the additional work before the work begins.

-The Contract Documents will indicate various utility items and indicate a time frame or date when the Department expects the owners to complete utility relocation or adjustment.
-Provide utility owners adjusting facilities during construction with adequate notification of the scheduled Work to prevent conflict with the Contractor’s schedule of operations.
+The Contract Documents will indicate various utility items and indicate a time frame or date when the LPA expects the owners to complete utility relocation or adjustment.
+Provide adequate notification to utility owners adjusting facilities during construction to prevent conflict with the DBT’s schedule of operations.
+Indicate the various utility items, impacted utilities and indicate the time frame or date when the utility owners are expected to complete utility relocation or adjustment in the design plans developed by the Designer.